wlcx/debanator/readme.md

 production unless you are really sure you know what you're doing and even then prepare to have your laundry eaten.

+## Contributing
+Contributions welcome!
+You may find the Github mirror at https://github.com/wlcx/debanator easier if you're not already there.

 ## Usage